Glass Shower Doors

 Towel Rail

-For raised shower trays, place handles halfway between tray and bathroom floor levels.
-This gives comfortable access from both sides.
-You must decide handle placement before we start production as we cannot adjust it after installation.
+For raised shower trays, place handles halfway between the tray and the bathroom floor levels.
+This provides comfortable access from both sides.
+You must decide on handle placement before we start production, as we cannot adjust it after installation.

 How Well Different Doors Stop Water

 Hinges, seals and floor thresholds control water in shower doors.
-Hinge type is most important - it decides if seals can run continuously or have gaps.
-Floor thresholds give the final protection to stop water escaping at floor level.
+The hinge type is most important – it dictates if seals can run continuously or have gaps.
+Floor thresholds provide the final barrier to prevent water from escaping at floor level.

 Door Seal Systems

 Shower door seals are flexible PVC strips that attach around the door edges.
-They stop water escaping by pressing against surfaces.
+They stop water from escaping by pressing against surfaces.
 You can replace them when they turn yellowish and stiff from soap and water.
-They usually last 6-36 months depending on drying conditions.
+They usually last 6-36 months, depending on drying conditions.

 Hinged Frameless